OlliNie/Olli-Codes/src/pages/blog/Tranform .md files to html.md

   ]
 }
 ```
-Under the options object, the path should point to the folder that the the contents of which you want to add to the data layer.
-The name can be used to filter results when you get to fetching the data from the data layer.
+Under the options object, the path should point to the folder that the contents of which you want to add to the `data layer`.
+The name can be used to filter results when you get to fetching the data from the `data layer`.

 #Introducing Transformer plugins
 In order to transform the .md file to a html file, we will be using the transformer plugin `gatsby-transformer-remark`.
 In order to start using this plugin, first it needs to be installed as a dependency, with npm the installation looks like this.
 ```
 npm i gatsby-transformer-remark
 ```
 The second step is to add the plugin to `gatsby-config.js`.
-Note that the exmple below is simplified, and your gatsby-config.js file will likely have plenty of additional plugins.
+Note that the exmple below is simplified, and your `gatsby-config.js` file will likely have plenty of additional plugins.
 ```

 module.exports{